elastic/assetbeat/README.md

 Build the inputrunner binary with `mage build`, and run it locally with `./inputrunner`.

+PRs will fail CI checks unless formatted with `mage format`.

+Please aim for 100% unit test coverage on new code.
+You can view the HTML coverage report by running `mage unitTest && [xdg-]open ./coverage.html`.

 ### Requirements for inputs (WIP)

 - Compatible with [Elastic Agent v2 inputs](https://github.com/elastic/elastic-agent-inputs/issues/1)